 That last day.
 We were standing on what felt like the edge of the world, cliffside at Muriwai Beach, New Zealand.
 Our rental car doors were open, music was playing, and we looked down at the black sand beach, trying to wrap our minds around the journey that was ending.
 That was our last destination after living out of suitcases for the past eight months - just the two of us - planning as we went along.
-I had no idea what to expect when we boarded the flight back to New England the next day.
-We had both quit our jobs and left the lease on our Boston studio.
-We were kind of broke, kind of had no place to live, and kind of terrified that we would never feel that happy again.
+We had no idea what to expect when we boarded the flight back to Boston the next day.
+We had both quit our jobs, left our lease, and weren't sure that we'd ever feel this happy again.

-That summer I obsessively researched, sourced, and tested the ingredients for a bar soap that would gently cleanse and deeply nourish.
+That summer I obsessively researched, sourced, and tested the ingredients for a multi-use bar soap that was gentle and nourishing.
 A bar made from organic plants and free of palm oil and synthetic substances.
 As I poured myself into it, scent nostalgia crept in and memories from our adventure began to form essential oil blends.
 By December 2018, we launched Wild Lather.
 And that bar turned out to be a triangle.